Joey Mbu: Miami Dolphins

 After the AAF suspended football operations, Mbu signed with the Miami Dolphins on April 9, 2019 alongside fellow San Antonion teammate Elliott.
 He was released during final roster cuts on August 31, 2019.

-New York Guardians (XFL)
+New York Guardians

-In October 2019, Mbu was selected by the New York Guardians in the second round of the 2020 XFL Draft.
+In October 2019, Mbu was selected by the New York Guardians in the second round of the 2020 XFL draft.
 In 5 games, Mbu managed 9 tackles, a sack, and two passes batted down.
 He had his contract terminated when the league suspended operations on April 10, 2020.